dannisliang/vongott-unity/vongott/Docs/Design/Document.md

 Displays health and energy in the top right and weapons in the bottom.
 The weapons interface only pops up if activated via scroll wheel or number keys.

 ## Conversations
 Conversations consist of a regular popup with the name of the current speaker at the top.
 All characters will have speaking animations.
 The player can press [enter] to proceed to the next line at any time.
+All important characters have a recorded greeting message, like "hello" or "how you doin'?" to be played randomly at the beginning of every new conversation.

 # Setting
 ## Visuals